yannickkiki/stuffs/docker-test/dockerify/dockerify-api/README.md

 To run the project locally, run `sudo docker-compose up` and go to http://localhost:8000 .

-- Pourquoi venv est copié malgré dockerignore?
-- set host, port, etc as env variables
+- set host, port, etc as env variables (currently it's copy-pasted in django settings and scripts)